Design and architecture decisions¶

 - LangGraph-native SSE — stream from

-astream_eventsinstead of post-invoke chunking - Bounded rewrite loop —
+astream_eventsinstead of post-invoke chunking (Phase 6a in PRODUCT_ROADMAP.md) - Bounded rewrite loop —

 RAG_AGENTIC_ENABLED(quality retry without open agents) - Campus scale — Redis rate limits, HA, EB hardening (archive/PHASED_IMPROVEMENT_ROADMAP.md)